volcano-sh/website/docs/UserGuide/user_guide_how_to_enable_dra.md

 ## 4. Deploy a DRA Driver
 To utilize Dynamic Resource Allocation, you need to deploy a DRA driver in your cluster.
 The driver is responsible for managing the lifecycle of dynamic resources.
-For example, you can refer to the [kubernetes-sigs/dra-example-driver](https://github.com/kubernetes-sigs/dra-example-driver) to deploy a example DRA driver for testing.
+For example, you can refer to the [kubernetes-sigs/dra-example-driver](https://github.com/kubernetes-sigs/dra-example-driver) to deploy an example DRA driver for testing.

 For some DRA Drivers which have already been used in actual production, you can refer to:
 - [NVIDIA/k8s-dra-driver-gpu](https://github.com/NVIDIA/k8s-dra-driver-gpu)